Perry Thomas

 Perry Thomas is an American football coach.
-He is the head football coach at Campbellsville University, a position he has held since the 2008 season.
+He is the head football coach at Campbellsville University, a position he has held from 2008 to 2022, compiling a record of 65–90.

 Coaching career

 In 2010, Thomas's team finished the regular season with a record of 7–4.
 They went to the Victory Bowl, losing to North Greenville by a score of 42–16.